vlitzke/jekyll-theme-prologue/reading-list.md

 - Saini, Angela: *Superior: The Return of Race Science*
 - Savage, Sam: *Firmin: Adventures of a Metropolitan Lowlife*
 - Schlink, Bernhard: *The Reader*
+- Steel, Tom: *The Life & Death of St Kilda*
 - Strayed, Cheryl: *Wild*
 - Tan, Amy: *The Joy Luck Club*
 - Towles, Amor: *A Gentleman in Moscow*